 Therefore, the best way to get a sense of user feedback on each torrenting app, we’ll have to go to their mobile app reviews.

 On the Android Play Store, you’ll see that both apps have a cumulative rating of 4.5 out of 5 stars.
-However, it’s also worth noting the difference in total installs in order to get a sense of each app’s popularity and perceived trustworthiness.
+However, it’s also worth noting the difference in total installs to get a sense of each app’s popularity and perceived trustworthiness.

 BitTorrent has roughly 671,000 installs: